 Social networks and popular understanding of science and health

-By Brian Southwell
+By Brian G. Southwell.

-September 2013 Open Access Peer Reviewed
+September 2013 Peer Reviewed

-Southwell, B. (2013).
+Southwell, B. G. (2013).
 Social networks and popular understanding of science and health: Sharing disparities.
-Baltimore, MD and Research Triangle Park, NC: Johns Hopkins University Press and RTI Press.
-RTI Press Publication No. BK-0011-1307 https://doi.org/10.3768/rtipress.2013.bk.0011.1307
+Johns Hopkins University Press and RTI Press.
+RTI Press Book No. BK-0011-1307 https://doi.org/10.3768/rtipress.2013.bk.0011.1307

 To contact an author or seek permission to use copyrighted content, contact our editorial team